limhenry/blog/_posts/2015-03-01-Day0-Journey-to-Yogyakarta.markdown

 Last week, I travelled to Yogyakarta, Indonesia.

-Yogyakarta, is also known as Jogja.
-It needs around 2 hours from Singapore /Johor Bahru to Yogyakarta by flight.
-Air Asia did provide direct flight from Johor Bahru (JHB) to Yogyakarta (JOG).
+Yogyakarta is also known as Jogja.
+The journey from Singapore /Johor Bahru to Yogyakarta by flight takes around 2 hours.
+Air Asia offers direct flight from Johor Bahru (JHB) to Yogyakarta (JOG).

 Anyway, it is Yogyakarta, not Jakarta.
-So, any special thing in Yogyakarta?
+So, is there anything special in Yogyakarta?
 Yes, Borobudur, Gunung Merapi (Volcano!) are located around Yogyakarta.
 And you also can see that volcano just from the Yogyakarta city!
-Sound awesome right? <br><br>
+It sounds awesome right?  <br><br>

 #Why Yogyakarta?
-The reason I went to Yogyakarta because I got free ticket from Airasia (AirAsiaGo.com actually, it is free flight ticket when you book the hotel with them).
-It costs around 800 Ringgit Malaysia for 3 person with a Triple/Double Room for 6 nights.
-Yes, it's very very cheap so it's time to fly again.<br><br>
+The reason I went to Yogyakarta was because I got a free ticket from Airasia (AirAsiaGo.com actually, which gives away a free flight ticket when you book a hotel through its website).
+It (THE ACCOMMODATION OR ACCOMMODATION + FLIGHT TICKETS?) costs around 800 Ringgit Malaysia for 3 people with a Triple/Double Room for 6 nights.
+Yes, it’s very very cheap so it’s time to fly again.<br><br>

 #Landing failed?!
 What?
-Yes, they (pilot, not me) failed to land the Airbus 320-200 on Yogyakarta Airport.
+Yes, they (THEY - PLURAL, SHOULD BE PILOTS IN THIS CASE) (pilot, not me) failed to land the Airbus 320-200 on Yogyakarta Airport.
 <br>So?
-What happen next?
-I will going to talk about that on the next post and it's coming soon :)
+What happened next?
+I will talk about it on the next post and it’s coming soon :)

-<br><br>Note: if got any funny grammar errors, don't laugh but [email](mailto:henrylim.everything@gmail.com?subject=Funny Grammar) me, thanks ^^.